readthedocs/readthedocs.org/docs/guides/conda.rst

 Conda support is available using a :doc:`../config-file/index`, see :ref:`config-file/v2:conda`.

 Our :ref:`Docker images <builds:Docker images>` use Miniconda, a minimal conda installer.
-After specifying your project requirements using conda ``environment.yml`` files, Read the Docs will create the environment (using ``conda env create``) and add the core dependencies needed to build the documentation.
+After specifying your project requirements using a conda ``environment.yml`` file, Read the Docs will create the environment (using ``conda env create``) and add the core dependencies needed to build the documentation.